mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 My QL is tight(er) this morning.
 Being honest with myself, there is still some healing needed.

-I walked 15 minutes to the Swan Lake Trail.
-When I reached the dirt, I hit start on the watch to record the run.
+I walked 15 minutes to _Swan Lake_.
+When I reached the dirt path, I hit start on the watch to record the run.
 It was easy pace, nothing more and when I finished the first loop, I went around the lake again.
 My **legs felt heavy** but my QL was unbothered.
-Getting back on to the bike path, I found a bit of a rhythm and just like [Sunday](javascript:flick('sun');), my last kilometre was my only comfortable kilometre.
+Getting back on to the bike path, I found a bit of a rhythm and just like [Sunday](javascript:flick('sun');), the last kilometre was my comfortable kilometre.

 <!---->